Dr. David Wiley is Co-Founder and Chief Academic Officer of

 Projects I'm involved in have been the subject of local, national, and international press articles.
 I'm also frequently interviewed for expert opinion by the media about various issues related to education, technology, and openness.
 Here are some recent links to articles about my projects or for which I was interviewed.
 (You can also check the incredible press that

-Lumen Learning, Degreed, and Open High School of Utah are getting on their respective websites).
+Lumen Learning, Degreed, and Mountain Heights Academy are getting on their respective websites).

 Free Online Content Forces Publishers to Adjust The Chronicle of Higher Education (May, 2013).